jproyo/nvim-setup/keybindings.md

 ### Copy / Paste
 In Normal mode:
  d: to cut
+ <leader>d  deletes but doesn't save in a buffer
  y: to copy (yank)
  p: paste after cursor
+ <leader>p   n times paste
  P: paste before cursor

 Press v, move to select, press d/y and then p to paste